Pierre Louis-Dreyfus: Post military career

-After the war, he returned to the family business, Louis-Dreyfus and Co where he became first vice-president and then served as CEO from 1967 until 1975.
+After the war, he returned to the family business, Louis-Dreyfus and Co where he became first vice-president and then was CEO from 1967 until 1975.

 He significantly expanded the maritime trade of the company under his direction.
 The company, now known as Louis Dreyfus Group, had $46 billion in sales in 2011.
 Upon retirement, his son, Gérard Louis-Dreyfus, headed the company.

-He has also served Vice President on the Board of Directors Société d'entraide des Compagnons de la Libération (Society for the Support for members of the French Resistance), was a member of the Conseil supérieur de la marine marchande (Supreme Council of Marine Merchants) and vice-president of the Comité central des armateurs de France (Central Committee of French shipowners).
+He also was Vice President on the Board of Directors of the Société d'entraide des Compagnons de la Libération (Society for the Support for members of the French Resistance), was a member of the Conseil supérieur de la marine marchande (Supreme Council of Marine Merchants) and vice-president of the Comité central des armateurs de France (Central Committee of French shipowners).

 He was a member of the Conseil de l'Ordre de la Libération from June 1969.

 Personal life and death

 Louis-Dreyfus was married twice.
 In 1929, he married American-born Dolores Neubauer, the daughter of a Jewish Brazilian father and a Mexican mother.
 They had two children: a daughter, Dominique (b.
 1930), and a son, Gerard (1932–2016).
 They separated in 1935 and divorced in 1936.
 Dolores obtained custody of children and while Pierre was fighting in World War II; she moved to the United States in 1940 and returned to France in 1945.
 She remarried to Michel Théodore Robert Edmond Porges (1908-1999).

 In 1939, Pierre married Claude Singer.
-They had two children, Philippe (born 1945) and Danièle Louis-Dreyfus (died 2006).
+They had two children, Philippe (b.
+1945) and Danièle Louis-Dreyfus (died 2006).
 Philippe is the president of Louis Dreyfus Shipping.
 He married Anne Boinvilliers, with whom he has three children Charlotte, Edouard, and Marie.
 Danièle married Jean Sudreau, the son of French politician Pierre Sudreau; they have a daughter, Laure Sudreau.
 Danièle died of breast cancer in 2006.

 Louis-Dreyfus participated in the 24 Hours of Le Mans eleven times between 1931 and 1955.
 He raced under the pseudonym 'Heldé', derived from L-D (Louis-Dreyfus).

 Pierre Louis-Dreyfus died on 15 January 2011 in Neuilly-sur-Seine.
 He was buried in Ville d'Avray in the Hauts-de-Seine.

 Accolades

-Louis Dreyfus earned the following medals and merits:
+Louis-Dreyfus earned the following medals and merits: